Sahardastani/SSL_video/SimCLR_feature_extractor/README.md

 ## Instructions to setup the project

-- First download the pretrained model and change the directory of checkpoint in `fextractor.py` file.
+- First download the pretrained model (using this repository: `https://github.com/sthalles/SimCLR`) and change the directory of checkpoint in `fextractor.py` file.
 - Then change two frame's direcotry in the code.
 - Finally run the code using `python fextractor.py > out.txt` and analyse the result in `out.txt` file.